 We've taken and can recommend the following G Adventures tours in Colombia, Brazil and Haiti.
 These tours combine a bit of adventure, culture and history, local cuisine, active elements like hiking and some independent time to do what you want.

 When many people think about traveling in Africa they first think of safaris and wild animals.
 There is certainly no shortage of safari opportunities in many eastern and southern African countries and we definitely recommend seeking this out for your first visit.
 However, there's a lot more to do and see on this continent -- from exploring the rock-hewn churches of Lalibela in Ethiopia to tracking lemurs in Madagascar to gorilla trekking in Uganda to climbing Mount Kilimanjaro in Tanzania.
 Taking a small group tour means that you can focus on the experience at hand instead of worrying about logistics, transport breaking down, having a trusted guide and more.
 Here are a few of the remarkable and recommended G Adventures tours we've taken in Africa.

 Recommended G Adventures Asia Tours

 Asia is vast and diverse with so many countries, cultures and cuisines to explore.
-We've been fortunate to experience India, Japan and Bali on G Adventures tours where we've had great local tour leaders (CEOs) who provided us not only with background on history and sights, but who also served as a connection to local culture and people.
+We've been fortunate to experience Bhutan, India, Japan and Bali on G Adventures tours where we've had great local tour leaders (CEOs) who provided us not only with background on history and sights, but who also served as a connection to local culture and people.
 Here are a few of the G Adventures tours in Asia that we've taken and recommend.